The Public Information Act Compliance Board (PIACB) ruled in favor of A Miner Detail concerning a public record dispute.

 Thus, because inspection of the “law letters” would not be “contrary to” that federal law, § 4-301(a)(2)(ii) does not require the FCSO to deny inspection.
 Accordingly, we direct the FCSO to disclose the nine “law letters” responsive to the complainant’s PIA request to the complainant.

 Frederick County Sheriff’s Office Still Refusing to Transmit The Records

-Despite the issuance of this binding directive, Sheriff Chuck Jenkins is still refusing to turn over the requested records.
+Despite issuing this binding directive, Jenkins still refuses to turn over the requested records.

 A Miner Detail has not received the records or any communication from the Frederick County Sheriff’s Office or Attorney General Anthony Brown.

-If true, that would mean other FFLs which acquired post-1986 automatic weapons through a “law letter” or “demonstration letter” were not prosecuted due to their political beliefs.
+If true, that would mean other FFLs that acquired post-1986 automatic weapons through a “law letter” or “demonstration letter” were not prosecuted due to their political beliefs.

-Presently, A Miner Detail is submitting PIA requests to all 109 law enforcement agencies in Maryland.
+Presently, A Miner Detail is submitting public information requests to all 109 law enforcement agencies in Maryland.